British African-Caribbean people: World War II

 In February 1941, 345 West Indian workers were brought to work in and around Liverpool.
 They were generally better skilled than the local Black British population.
 There was some tension between them and West Africans who had settled in the area.

 The "Windrush generation"

 After World War II, many Caribbean people migrated to North America and Europe, especially to the United States, Canada, the United Kingdom, France, and the Netherlands.
-As a result of the losses during the war, the British government began to encourage mass immigration from mainland Europe to fill shortages in the labour market; this was not enough and citizens from the former countries of the British Empire and Commonwealth also began to seek work in the UK.
-The British Nationality Act 1948 gave Citizenship of the UK and Colonies to all people living in the United Kingdom and its colonies, and the right of entry and settlement in the UK.
+As a result of the losses during the war, the British government began to encourage mass immigration from mainland Europe to fill shortages in the labour market.
+Citizens from the former countries of the British Empire and Commonwealth also began to seek work in the UK, though the government's preference was for European workers to fill shortages.
+Kenneth Lunn writes that, "By promoting employment schemes for white European workers to fill existing labour shortages and by choosing to discourage, albeit in an informal manner, black workers from the Commonwealth, a clear set of preferences were displayed".
+The Ministry of Labour was particularly opposed to recruiting labour from the Caribbean, arguing that "previously advertised shortages no longer existed.
+In labour sectors where shortages could not be denied, the ministry concentrated on demonstrating that colonial citizens would make unsuitable workers".
+Nonetheless, the British Nationality Act 1948 gave Citizenship of the UK and Colonies to all people living in the United Kingdom and its colonies, and the right of entry and settlement in the UK.
 Many West Indians were attracted by better prospects in what was often referred to as the mother country.